intro

 When a connection is killed, any ongoing transactions are rolled back, and the session is closed, freeing up resources and preventing potential issues.

-Kill All Connections in a PostgreSQL Server: Use Cases
+Kill All Connections to a PostgreSQL Database: Use Cases and Scenarios

 In PostgreSQL, killing all connections refers to terminating all active sessions established by clients to a database.
 Here are some scenarios where this operation may be required: